 Welcome to Ms. Butterfield's Class at Pride Academy!

-My name is Ms. Beth Butterfield and I am your child’s teacher for the 2017-2018 school year.
+My name is Ms. Beth Butterfield and I am your child’s teacher for this school year.
 I invite you to join me in support of your child’s educational experience.

 THE CURRICULUM is driven by the California State and Common Core standards.
 The assignments, projects, lessons, and activities in which each student participates are all in accordance with these standards.